Introduction to Meningitis

 • Cancers that have spread to the meninges, including leukemia and lymphoma

-• Inflammation of the meninges as a reaction to certain drugs, such as nonsteroidal anti-inflammatory drugs (NSAIDs) and drugs that suppress the immune system (immunosuppressants)
+• Inflammation of the meninges as a reaction to certain medications, such as nonsteroidal anti-inflammatory drugs (NSAIDs) and medications that suppress the immune system (immunosuppressants)

 Meningitis often appears suddenly (called acute meningitis).
 Sometimes it develops over a period of several days to a few weeks (called subacute meningitis).
 If it lasts 4 weeks or longer, it is considered chronic.
 It can recur after it has seemed to disappear (called recurrent meningitis).

 Meningitis can be classified by what causes it (bacteria, viruses, or something else) or by how quickly it develops (acute, subacute, or chronic).
-But it is usually classified as one of the following:
+But it is usually classified as 1 of the following:

-Acute bacterial meningitis is particularly serious and worsens rapidly.
+Acute bacterial meningitis is particularly serious, worsens rapidly, and requires immediate administration of antibiotics, usually in an emergency department.
 Most people with viral or noninfectious meningitis recover within a few weeks.
 Subacute meningitis and chronic meningitis usually progress slowly and gradually, but doctors may have difficulty determining what the cause is and thus what the treatment should be.

 • Viruses